Autofill without trusting the browser.

 - Normalizes errors so the browser cannot prove secret existence.

-Limits and prerequisites
+Limits and scope